CMUSTRUDEL/DIRTY/prediction-plugin/README.md

 Note that Hex-Rays must always be loaded from the `dire_prediction` Conda environment.

+# Running the scripts manually

+For debugging or development purposes, you may also wish to run the prediction plugin through scripts.
+Before starting, you must first follow the directions above to [setup the `dire_prediction` conda environment](#conda-environment) and [download the pretrained models](#download-the-pretrained-models).

 ## Create a working directory

 I start by creating a working directory with subfolders for each step of the